The project website was designed by Exelmans while being managed by IEECP for the ENPOR consortium since December 2020.

 - The right to access – Visitors have the right to request ENPOR for copies of one’s personal data.

 - The right to rectification – Visitors have the right to request that ENPOR correct any information they believe is inaccurate.
-Visitors also have the right to request DEESME to complete the information they believe is incomplete.
+Visitors also have the right to request that ENPOR complete the information they believe is incomplete.

 - The right to erasure – Visitors have the right to request that ENPOR erase their personal data, under certain conditions.